MicrosoftDocs/power-platform/power-virtual-agents/preview/advanced-end-user-authentication.md

 :::image type="content" source="media/authentication/require-signin.png" alt-text="Screenshot shows require sign in option." border="false":::

 If you check **Require users to sign in**, authentication occurs when the user first starts the conversation with the bot.
 If you don't want to authenticate the user at the beginning, you can leave the checkbox unchecked and instead add the authenticate node in the topic where you want the user to sign in.
-Regardless of your option, you will need to provide additional settings such as client id, client secret, token exchange URL, etc. This information is provided in the prerequisites section below.
+Regardless of your option, you will need to provide additional settings such as client id, client secret, token exchange URL, etc. - this information is provided in the prerequisites section below.

 ## Prerequisites

-- You'll need to only complete [Create an app registration for your custom website](configure-web-sso#create-an-app-registration-for-your-custom-website) section in the _Configure SSO for your custom website_ topic. _Do not complete_ the instructions listed under "Create a canvas app registration" or "Configure SSO in your webpage" sections.
+- You'll need to _only complete_ [Create an app registration for your custom website](configure-web-sso#create-an-app-registration-for-your-custom-website) section in the _Configure SSO for your custom website_ topic. _Do not complete_ the instructions listed under "Create a canvas app registration" or "Configure SSO in your webpage" sections.

 ## Authentication variables
 After you complete the prerequisites, you will be able to access authentication variables.
 If your bot is configured with "Manual" authentication option, you will have a set of authentication variables available in your topics.
 The following table compares authentication variable availability by authentication configuration option: